 Mario Cardinal explains how to use agile practices to incrementally introduce non-functional requirements into the architecture in order to reduce the complexity of the solution.

 This talk gives practical tips for adopting an agile approach to planning, team interactions and risk management.
 When the culture shifts, teams achieve goals sooner and safety is greatly enhanced.

 This presentation explores how the platform driving the guardian.co.uk, (3 time winner of the 'Best Newspaper' Webby), site was almost completely rebuilt using the principles of DDD.

-This session addresses abstract notion of simplicity, looks at why it is critical in modern UI design and answers questions: Why does simplicity matter?
-Is there a meaningful definition of simplicity?
-Why do design processes and good intentions undermine simplicity?
-What processes and techniques can software developers use to achieve simplicity?
+This session addresses the abstract notion of 'simplicity', why it is critical in modern UI design, and answers questions, like "Why do design processes and good intentions undermine simplicity?"

 In this presentation filmed during Agile 2008, Mitch Lacey talks about a real life project that was on the verge of being successful, but was deemed as unsuccessful by the customer.

-In this presentation filmed during Agile 2008, Ron Jeffries and Chet Hendrickson derive Agile practices from the natural laws of software development.
-They don't just say "Be Agile!", but they explain why Agile practices make perfect sense in the software development world.
+Jeffries and Hendrickson derive Agile practices from the natural laws of software development.
+They don't just say "Be Agile!", but they explain why Agile practices make perfect sense.

 Business users doing programming?
-Charles Simonyi and Henk Kolk presents how Intentional Software offers a radical new software approach that separates business knowledge from software engineering knowledge.
+Simonyi and Kolk presents how Intentional Software offers a radical new software approach that separates business knowledge from software engineering knowledge.

 Jay Fields presents his concept of Business Natural Languages - a type of Domain Specific Languages geared towards being readable by domain experts.